Do you ever find yourself asking:

 Why am I here?

 What am I supposed to do with my life?

 What am I passionate about?

 Who am I supposed to impact?

 If so, join the club.
 You are not alone.
-As a matter of fact, there are so many people striving to uncover their true purpose nowadays.
+As a matter of fact, so many people are striving to uncover their true purpose nowadays.
 For some, working a job that provides no real meaning is becoming a thing of the past.

-I believe that it has much to do with the state of our world today.
-We are faced with so many extreme conditions that increasingly more and more people must reinvent themselves.
+I believe that it has much to do with our world today.
+We are faced with so many extreme conditions that increasingly, more and more people must reinvent themselves.
 More people are taking control of their lives and livelihood in an attempt to create order out of chaos.

 These are both exciting and challenging times that we’re living in today.

-Whether, by choice or by force, many of us are being placed on our true paths and uncovering our true purpose.
+Whether by choice or force, many of us are being placed on our actual paths and uncovering our true purpose.

-In order to uncover your true purpose, you must be willing to go deep within yourself.
-You may have to answer some grueling questions and be totally honest about your answers.
+To uncover your true purpose, you must be willing to go deep within yourself.
+You may have to answer some grueling questions and be honest about your answers.